prof-rossetti/react-firebase-auth-template-2021/README.md

 ### Google Analytics Credentials

-Visit https://analytics.google.com/ to visit the project / web property you just created.
-Visit the web property's admin settings and search for "universal analytics tracker id" to obtain the [Universal Analytics Tracker Id](https://support.google.com/analytics/answer/9539598), (e.g. "UA-XXXXXX-1" or "G-XXXXXXX").
-Use this value for the `GA_TRACKER_ID` environment variable (see "Environment Variables" section below).
+Visit https://analytics.google.com/ and navigate to the web property you just created.
+Visit the web property's admin settings, specifically the "Property Settings", and find the numeric **Property Id** (e.g. "XXXXXXXXXX").
+Use this value for the `GA_TRACKER_ID` environment variable, in this format: `"UA-XXXXXXXXXX-1"` (see "Environment Variables" section below).

 ### Environment Variables